WebOrigami/docs/content/pattern/representations.md

 title: Data representations
 ---

-Let's use the map pattern to tackle a small, common development task:
+Let's use the Map pattern to tackle a small, common development task:

-> _Our team writes site content in markdown format since that's friendlier than raw HTML.
-We need to convert a folder of markdown files to HTML pages so we can deploy them on our site._
+> _Our team writes blog content in markdown format since that's friendlier than raw HTML.
+We need to convert a folder of markdown posts to HTML pages so we can deploy them on our site._

 <span class="tutorialStep"></span> View the files in the `src/approaches/markdown` folder, which contains some trivial markdown files.
-For example, `Alice.md`, contains:
+For example, `post1.md`, contains:

 ```${'md'}
-${ Origami.string(pattern/approaches/markdown/Alice.md) + "\n" }
+${ Origami.string(pattern/approaches/markdown/post1.md) + "\n" }
 ```

-We want to end up with a corresponding collection of HTML pages, such as `Alice.html`:
+We want to end up with a corresponding collection of HTML pages, such as `post1.html`:

 ```${'html'}
-${ Origami.mdHtml(pattern/approaches/markdown/Alice.md) }
+${ Origami.mdHtml(pattern/approaches/markdown/post1.md) }
 ```

 We will make use of a markdown-to-HTML translator, but beyond that are going to solve this problem without depending on a framework or other code.
 We'll essentially write everything from scratch.